gregschmit/rails-rest-framework/guide/04_serializers/index.md

 instead fires a per-record query with a `.limit(n)` applied.
 This is a tradeoff between N+1 queries vs. loading unbounded data — use it only when associations can be large.

-Clients can adjust this per-request via the `associations_limit` query parameter, up to the server-side cap.
+Clients can adjust this per-request via the `associations_limit` query parameter, bounded by `native_serializer_associations_limit_max` (defaults to 5, same as the default limit).
+Set the max higher than the default if you want clients to be able to opt into larger pages, or set it to `nil` to disable the query parameter entirely.

 ### `native_serializer_include_associations_count`